Can Out-of-Domain data help to Learn Domain-Specific Prompts for Multimodal Misinformation Detection?: Abstract

 \section{Abstract}

-The spread of fake news using out-of-context images has become widespread and is a challenging task in this era of information overload.
-Since annotating huge amounts of such data requires significant time of domain experts, it is imperative to develop methods which can work in limited annotated data scenarios.
-In this work, we explore whether out-of-domain data can help to improve out-of-context misinformation detection (termed here as multi-modal fake news detection) of a desired domain, eg. politics, healthcare, etc. Towards this goal, we propose a novel framework termed DPOD (Domain-specific Prompt-tuning using Out-of-Domain data).
-First, to compute generalizable features, we modify the Vision-Language Model, CLIP to extract features that helps to align the representations of the images and corresponding text captions of both the in-domain and out-of-domain data in a label-aware manner.
-Further, we propose a domain-specific prompt learning technique which leverages the training samples of all the available domains based on the the extent they can be useful to the desired domain.
-Extensive experiments on a large-scale benchmark dataset, namely NewsClippings demonstrate that the proposed framework achieves state of-the-art performance, significantly surpassing the existing approaches for this challenging task.
+Spread of fake news using out-of-context images and captions has become widespread in this era of information overload.
+Since fake news can belong to different domains like politics, sports, etc. with their unique characteristics, inference on a test image-caption pair is contingent on how well the model has been trained on similar data.
+Since training individual models for each domain is not practical, we propose a novel framework termed DPOD (Domain-specific Prompt tuning using Out-of-domain data), which can exploit out-of-domain data during training to improve fake news detection of all desired domains simultaneously.
+First, to compute generalizable features, we modify the Vision-Language Model, CLIP to extract features that helps to align the representations of the images and corresponding captions of both the in-domain and out-of-domain data in a label-aware manner.
+Further, we propose a domain-specific prompt learning technique which leverages training samples of all the available domains based on the extent they can be useful to the desired domain.
+Extensive experiments on the large-scale NewsCLIPpings and VERITE benchmarks demonstrate that DPOD achieves state of-the-art performance for this challenging task.
+Code: https://github.com/scviab/DPOD.